News Parade

 News Parade is a 1928 American comedy film directed by David Butler and starring Nick Stuart, Sally Phipps and Brandon Hurst.
 The film portrays the adventures of a newsreel cameraman.
 Despite poor reviews and only a modest box office performance it was followed by several similar films including Chasing Through Europe (1929).

+Plot

+Nick Naylor receives an order to take a picture of the camera-shy millionaire A.K.
+Wellington.
+As the millionaire is traveling with his daughter, Nick follows them to Lake Placid, Palm Beach and even Havana.
+In Havana, he is then able to shoot the photos of the millionaire.
+There, they are both kidnapped.